jamietre/CsQuery/README.md

 ##### Missing CSS selectors

 Some CSS3 pseudo-classes have not been implemented yet; this should be finished very shortly.
-Anything that is **not** here has been implemented, or is not relevant in this context (e.g. ":hover" and ":root").
+Anything that is **not** here has been implemented, or is not relevant in this context.

-Pseudo-classes:

-    :lang(C)
+Pseudo-classes **not yet implemented**, but will be:

     :nth-last-child(N)
     :nth-last-of-type(N)
-	:parent (jquery)

-That's all.
+**Not targeted for implementation:**

+    :lang(C)

+<i>:lang may eventually be added, but is slightly more complex because it depends on environmental information in the browser.
+I'm not sure it makes sense.</i>

+UI related:

+	:link
+	:hover
+	:active
+	:focus
+	:visited
+	:target

+Pseudo-elements:

+    :first-letter (pseudoelement)
+	:first-line (pseudoelement)
+    :before (pseudoelement)
+	:after (pseudoelement)

+Everything else (both browser & jQuery extensions) has been implemented.